 It’s a tough call turning away work when you’re self employed though.
 There’s never any guarantee that more work will come in.

 Therefore, for us, capping is not necessarily about the number of bookings, but how they fall.
 Some years we have shot 35 seamlessly, nicely spaced throughout the year.
 Other times we’ve shot 27 tightly condensed over a few months.

 Why do we cap then?

 The reason we take this approach to capping our work is so that we can deliver what we feel is a good all round service.
 Being so backed up with editing that we’re unable to respond to emails or schedule meetings efficiently isn’t necessarily great service to us.
 We want to have enough time and flexibility on our schedule to allow us to offer our couples good service.
 We all know how frustrating it is to have a simple question only to have to wait 2-3 days for a response.

-Good service creates a long and lasting impression, which alongside great photos should, we hope, leave our couples with happy memories of an excellent experience as well as fantastic photos.
+Good service creates a long and lasting impression.
+Alongside great photos we hope this will leave our couples with happy memories of an excellent experience all round.
 There’s a great quote from Maya Angelou which we live by when it comes to business.

 “People will forget what you said.
-People will forget what you did, but people will never forget how you made them feel” and we always aim to make our couples feel valued and important- because to us they are.
+People will forget what you did, but people will never forget how you made them feel.”
+We always aim to make our couples feel valued and important.
 We hope that memories of the service we provide will last long beyond the day itself and in turn lead to recommendations and referrals for other work.